July 24, 2019

 When drilling and sawing materials that create dust, be sure to use a wet saw or drill to reduce the amount of particles in the air.

-Dust from materials, gases, fumes and smoke are not only harmful to your lungs, but can also cause serious injury to a worker’s eyes and skin.
+Dust from materials, gases, fumes and smoke are not only harmful to your lungs, but can also cause serious injury to a worker’s eyes and skin, necessitating proper construction dust control.
 Anyone who enters a job site should be properly informed of the potential risks, and equipped with personal protective equipment to avoid harmful safety hazards.

 Eye wear, such as safety goggles or glasses protect against particles that could harm your eyes.
 Spray socks and hoods protect the skin from overspray.
 When it comes to choosing a coverall type, know the potential risks and safety concerns of the environment.
 There are a wide range of protective wear options.
 To protect your skin from paint overspray and dirt a lightweight Polypropylene Coverall will suffice.
 However, if visibility or chemical splashes are a risk be sure to protect yourself with a Hi Vis or heavy duty PE Coated Coverall.